-It did not affect the sound quality, was only a few decibels of difference, and its just a technicality at this point.
+It did not affect the sound quality, there were only a few decibels of difference, and it was just a technicality at this point.
 My listening was mostly done with Bluetooth.

 The 1More Dual Driver ANC Pro bass is medium-bodied but neutral and is not bloated.
 Notes can be heard rather clearly and distinctly.
 The bass impact is on the low side and the bass is more of an audible trait.

 The bass dips below 35 Hz so do not expect these to do much sub-bass or at least without a DSP or equalization boost in the bass.
 The bass is not the fastest and does have a slight overhang.
 Barely noticeable though but does sound decent in general.

 If you boost the bass it becomes very fat and deep but the bass impact will not increase much. the large driver can respond very well to being pushed harder than stock.
 It seems to handle almost any bass boost I throw at it.